I'm a licensed, mindfulness-based therapist in New York City currently providing online therapy during this social

 Make Like a Flower and Bloom

 I am here to serve you in the best ways I can.
-By inviting and encouraging you to show up honestly, courageously, emotionally and relationally in therapy, you will quickly develop the inner resources and skills to manage your difficulties and create the meaningful life you desire.
-I work well with straight-identified men and women, as well as LGBTQ individuals.
+By inviting and encouraging you to show up honestly, courageously, emotionally and relationally in therapy, you will quickly develop the inner resources and behavioral skills to manage your difficulties and create the meaningful life you desire.
+I work well with straight-identified men and women, as well as BIPOC and LGBTQ individuals.
 I meet you where you’re at and help guide you to where you want to go.
 I appreciate your trust and vulnerability in the process.

 Be Willing to Change